cproctor/qualitative-coding/README.md

 `qc` as a primary coding tool in a [SIGCSE paper](https://chrisproctor.net/research/proctor_2019_defining/) on packaging and releasing a stable version was my own dissertation work.
+`qc` is in active use on forthcoming publications and receives regular updates as we need new features.

 ## Limitations

 - Due to its nature as a command-line program, `qc` is only well-suited to coding textual data.
 - `qc` uses line numbers as a fundamental unit.
 Therefore, it requires text files in your corpus to be hard-wrapped at 80 characters.
-The `init` task can handle this for you.
+The `corpus import` task can handle this for you.
-- Currently, the only interface for actually doing the coding is a split-screen in vim, with the corpus text on one side and comma-separated codes adjacent.
-This works well for me, but might not work well for you.
-I have other ideas in the pipeline, but they won't be around soon.
+- Coding is done in a two-column view in a variety of supported editors, including Visual Studio Code, vim, and emacs.
+If you are not used to using a text editor, or if you prefer a more graphical coding experience, `qc` might not be the best option.

 # Installation